Some say…it’s the single greatest musical instrument ever invented.

 First up…

-1. Rogue
+1. Jasmine

-As a brand well known for making “acceptable” quality instruments for absurdly low prices…
+As a brand well known for making acceptable quality instruments for absurdly low prices…

-They’re pretty much the only company so far that has managed to create acoustic guitar in the sub $100 price range…
+They’re pretty much the only company that has managed to create an acoustic guitar under $100 with almost universally positive reviews from buyers.

 Up next…